Church of the Brethren

 • NATIONAL YOUTH CONFERENCE

 The Church of the Brethren National Youth Conference 2026 will take place July 18-23, 2026, at the YMCA of the Rockies in Estes Park, Colorado.
 The theme for NYC 2026 is “Light Within Us,” based on Matthew 5:14-16.
 Youth who have finished 9th grade through their first year of college (or age equivalent) are invited to attend with adult advisors.
 This will be a week full of fellowship, worship, service projects, recreation, and so much more!
 Registration opens Jan.
 5; visit www.brethren.org/nyc for more information.
 The cost of NYC is $625 for early bird registration, $650 for regular registration, and $675 for late registration.
 If you have any questions, reach out to Rachel Johnson (rjohnson@brethren.org).
+Harold Rose (Canton) attended the recent NYC preview event in Colorado if you have questions about the site, and Christy Waltersdorff coordinated NYC at Estes Park back in the 1980’s!

-*If your congregation is considering sending youth and adults to NYC next summer, please contact the district office so that we can begin to compile a list for possible transportation options.
+*If your congregation is considering sending youth and adults to NYC next summer, please contact the district office so we can begin to compile a list for possible transportation options.

 • DISTRICT YOUTUBE CHANNEL